 Master of Education Track Options

-- Option Two: Curriculum and Instruction with Reading License #1316
+- Curriculum and Instruction with or without Reading License #1316

-- Option Four: Teacher Leadership with Reading License #5017
+- Teacher Leadership with or without Reading License #5017

-- Option Seven: English as a Second Language with #1395 License
+- English as a Second Language with #1395 License

-- Option Nine: Self-Designed Concentration (must declare in first semester)
+- Self-Designed Concentration (must declare in the first semester)

-- Option Ten: Accelerated Certification Teacher Program with MEd (CCSE or Secondary Education)
+- Accelerated Certification Teacher Program with MEd (CCSE or Secondary Education)

 Add-on License Options